Fertility Treatment Fees

 Plus additional fees listed above.

-Sperm Freezing – $500 for samples frozen within 2 weeks
+MAP Freezing – $500 for up to 4 samples frozen within 2 weeks

 Male Factor Condoms – $35 per pack